andrejewski/express-responses/README.md

 {
 	"code": 404,
 	"status": "not found",
-	"error": "User chris not found."
+	"message": "User chris not found."
 }
 ```